nuclio/nuclio/docs/setup/k8s/running-in-production-k8s.md

     .
 ```

-Simple enough, right?

-A few notes though:
+This is rather straightforward; however, note the following:

-- If running in an air-gapped environment, kaniko's executor image must also be available to your k8s cluster
+- When running in an [air-gapped environment](#air-gapped-deployment), Kaniko's executor image must also be available to your Kubernetes cluster.
-- Kaniko *requires* that you work with a registry, which is used to push the resulting function images to, it is no longer possible to have an image built and be available on the host docker daemon.
+- Kaniko requires that you work with a registry to which push the resulting function images.
-  This means you must configure a `Values.registry.pushPullUrl` for kaniko to push the resulting images to, as well as possibly `Values.registry.defaultBaseRegistryURL` if you operate in an air gapped environment.
+  It doesn't support accessing images on the host Docker daemon.
+  Therefore, you must set `registry.pushPullUrl` to the URL of the registry to which Kaniko should push the resulting images, and in air-gapped environments, you must also set `registry.defaultBaseRegistryURL` to the URL of an accessible local registry that contains the preloaded processor and "onbuild" images (see [Air-gapped deployment](#air-gapped-envir-processor-n-onbuild-images)).
-- `quay.io` does not support nested repositories.
-If you are using kaniko as a container-builder, and `quay.io` as a registry (`--set registry.pushPullUrl=quay.io/<repo name>`), add the following to allow kaniko caching to succeed pushing:
+- `quay.io` doesn't support nested repositories.
+  If you're using Kaniko as a container builder and `quay.io` as a registry (`--set registry.pushPullUrl=quay.io/<repo name>`), add the following to your configuration to allow Kaniko caching to push successfully; (replace the `<repo name>` placeholder with the name of your repository):
     ```sh
     --set dashboard.kaniko.cacheRepo=quay.io/<repo name>/cache
     ```

-We should also mention that we are looking into enabling docker-in-docker (dind) as a possible mode of operation.
+> **Note:** The Nuclio team is also looking into enabling Docker-in-Docker (DinD) as a possible mode of operation.